Kaylachin90/workday_schedule/README.md

 ## Installation

-1. Devlop developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them
-2. write css for when UI scrolls to a section with titled images of the developer's applications
-3. write into HTML and CSS: application's image should be larger in size than the others
-4. install href for all of the images and links
-5. add responsive layout
+1. Create a typical workday page and add css
+2. Current day is displayed at the top of the calendar
+3. Each timeblock is color coded to indicate whether it is in the past, present, or future
+4. Can enter an event
+5. click the save button for that timeblock
+6. the text for that event is saved in local storage

 ## Usage

--The webpage can be opened into a browser and you are able to navigate the application of Kayla Chin.
+-Manage my time in a daily calender

 ## Credits